RekerLab/DeepDelta/Model_Evaluation/README.md

 Code to compare the chemical pairs with shared scaffolds to pairs who do not share scaffolds.

 #### EquationOne.ipynb
-Code to calculate property differences for exact same molecular inputs to satisfy Eq 1:
+Code to calculate property differences for exact same molecular inputs to satisfy Eq 1 (with same molecule for both inputs, predictions should be zero):
 ```math
 DeepDelta(x,x)= 0.
 ```

 #### EquationThree.py
-Code to calculate if the predicted difference between three molecules are additive to satisfy Eq 3:
+Code to calculate if the predicted difference between three molecules are additive to satisfy Eq 3 (predicted difference between three molecules should be additive):
 ```math
 DeepDelta(x,y) + DeepDelta(y,z)= DeepDelta(x,z)
 ```